-Rumble records the amount of time certain probes take in order to get a rough sense of the latency between the agent and the asset.
+Rumble records the amount of time certain probes take in order to get a rough sense of the latency between the explorer and the asset.

 Rumble records which probe was used to identify an asset.
 For assets that are on remote subnets and have firewalls in place, this field indicates what service was used to obtain a response.

 Rumble tracks whether a given asset was found during the most recent scan where its site was in scope.
 If the asset was not found, it will be marked as offline until a following scan detects it again.